Optimal design for linear models via gradient flow: Optimal design via gradient flow

 The above results make use of the fact that the trace of matrix products is commutative (lines 2 and 5) and also that the trace and integration operations are interchangeable (line 4).
-From the last two equations above, we obtain the derivative of A-design:
+Since this holds true for all $\eta$, we obtain the first variation of A-design:

 A similar derivation holds for the D-optimal objective \eqref{eqn: cont D-opt}.
 We consider